First published: 18 March 2020

 - The date and time of their treatment, and the length of their appointment.

-Under GDPR, you are allowed to share the above personal data with NHS Test and Trace, to help minimise the transmission of COVID-19 and support public health and safety.
 The government advises that “While it is not necessary to seek consent from each individual […] you should make customers aware that their contact information may be shared with NHS Test and Trace.”
 You do not have to inform every customer individually - for example, you might wish to display a notice at your premises or include information on your website, explaining under what circumstances you might need to share their data with NHS Test and Trace, for example, if you develop symptoms and test positive for COVID-19.
 (For more information, see the government’s guidance on maintaining records for to support NHS Test and Trace.)

 To help members, we have added a simple statement to the bottom of the COVID-19 pre-treatment questions sheet, available as part of Your return to work pack.